day-cohort-70/Cabinet-Quill/README.md

 # Welcome aboard Cabinet & Quill!
+In the latest workshop we dove deeper into the lifecycle of the App component and used the useEffect hook to react to state changing.
+Read the notes on that [here](./lifecycle.md).

 You've been hired to build an ecommerce website for the stationary store Cabinet & Quill!